tarun931/tarun931/README.md

 ## 📁 Projects & Work

-- 🚀 **Cloud Resume Challenge** – Deployed resume site on AWS using S3, CloudFront, Lambda, DynamoDB, GitHub Actions
+- 🚀 **Prediction of Dementia using Deep Learning** – Published at 4th International Conference of Computer and Communication (IC3T) in Springer book.
+Developed a CNN-based model using brain MRI images with ReLU, sigmoid activation and binary cross-entropy loss.
+Achieved 99.40% training accuracy and 96.61% validation accuracy.
-- 📊 **Kaggle Notebooks** – Working on tabular competitions before moving into CV and NLP
+- 📊 **Kaggle Competitions** –   Actively participating in Kaggle challenges to sharpen machine learning skills and apply advanced modeling techniques across diverse datasets, including computer vision and NLP.
 - 🧪 **Signal to Velocity Field Modeling** – PyTorch models using CNNs, Transformers, ViTs, and Physics-Informed Neural Networks

 ---